xiaobo-liu/matrices-expm/README.md

 `matrices-expm` is a collection of MATLAB functions that generate the selected matrices for testing the matrix exponential.
 All matrices are square and have a fixed size, ranging from 2-by-2 to 20-by-20.
 Most of the matrices are taken from the matrix exponential literature.
 The matrices are used in

 X. Liu.
-Mixed-precision Paterson–Stockmeyer method for evaluating polynomials of matrices, preprint, https://arxiv.org/abs/2312.17396.
+Mixed-precision Paterson--Stockmeyer method for evaluating polynomials of matrices.
+SIAM J. Matrix Anal.
+Appl., 46(1):811-835, 2025.

 The 42 selective test matrices (see the .m files for the full reference) are as follows.